 Benefits to Construction

 Construction projects that incorporate Building Information Modeling will fare better than those who don’t.
-BIM is an important tool in project management.
-It can predict job costs better than traditional methods because it knows how much building materials should cost.
+BIM is an important tool in project management and for the project team.
+It BIM technology can predict job costs better than traditional methods because it knows how much building materials should cost.
 It can also give a better estimate of how long a project should take.
 This knowledge also helps with job costing.
 It can be used to help understand various risks around the site.
 This can help Project Managers mitigate them before stepping foot on the job site.

-And with BIM, architects and engineers can use real models of implemented pieces to see how they fit.
-This will reduce serious delays.
+And with BIM technology, architects and engineers can utilize a technique called clash detection and can use real models of implemented pieces during the design process to see how they fit or don’t fit.
+Clash detection will help reduce serious delays.
 Because now the teams will know if something fits or not before it gets to the jobsite and order accordingly.
 All of this can save projects money because they won’t have to worry about last-minute change orders and delays.